thanhmvu/awn/README.md

-# awn
+# Any-Width Networks
-Official PyTorch implementation of Any-Width Networks
+Official PyTorch implementation of Any-Width Networks (CVPRW 2020)

+(code will be available soon!)